PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 Or consider AutoGPT, which lets a model call itself recursively, which means it can run autonomously for any length of time.
 Or consider [Voyager](https://arxiv.org/abs/2305.16291), a tool that enabled GPT-4 to play Minecraft fully autonomously.
 It even got to diamond gear.

-We don't know how how far a base model can be stretched.
+We don't know how far a base model can be stretched.
 Even if we stop training new AI models right now, we'll probably see important innovations that add new capabilities to existing models.

 ## In conclusion